6 Colourful Destinations Around the World You Need Visit Immediately

 If you’re a lover of colour, then you’re going to love these 6 colourful destinations around the world.
 From bright blues to vibrant purple and lime green, these places are a must-visit and need to be added to your bucket list immediately!

 Nestled in Rajasthan, lies the famous blue city of India, Jodhpur.
 You can grab the best view of the highlighted blue city from the fort above.
 Thousands of tourists’ flock here to get a glimpse of the gorgeous blue buildings.
 The reason behind the blue?
 It is said they are painted blue because the locals believe this keeps away the insects, which over the years have eaten through walls of the buildings.
 It is also believed that the houses that are painted blue are those of the Brahman caste, the highest of the Hindu caste.
-British Airways offer flights straight from London into India making it easy to visit this beautiful city!

 Jaipur is another incredibly colourful city in India but instead of blue, this city is called the pink city.
 When Queen Victoria and the Prince of Wales came to visit in 1876, the entire city was painted pink for their arrival.
 In India pink is the colour of hospitality, so to welcome the new guests to Jaipur the old city was painted pink.
 Ever since then the city has kept the theme of pink and you can still see the pink coloured buildings within the old city walls today.
 There’s plenty of places to visit in Jaipur so I highly recommend staying for at least a few days.

 The blue city of Chefchaouen, located just 3 hours’ drive from the ancient city of Fes, has become hugely popular in the last few years.
 This city has been painted bright blue since 1492 by the Jewish community who have a tradition of painting their buildings blue.
 Ever since then the town has kept that tradition and been painted the brightest and most beautiful shade of blue you can imagine.